Vol-Han/Vol-Han/README.md

 ## Hello everyone 👋

-### :eyes: I'm looking for a job Junior Software Engineer / Junior Front-end Developer with React / Wordpress Developer. 🤔
+### :eyes:  I'm looking for a job Front-end Developer with React / WordPress Developer.

 ## Statistics: